mldwr/st-transcriptifier/README.md

 ## Youtube Transcript Downloader

 A Streamlit application that allows users to easily download transcripts from any YouTube video.
-Simply enter the video URL, and the transcript will be generated and available for download in a .txt or .srt file format with timestamps.
+Simply enter the video URL, and the transcript will be generated and available for download in a .txt format.

 ## Features
 - User-friendly interface built with Streamlit
 - Fast and efficient transcript generation from YouTube videos
-- Downloadable transcript in .txt or .srt file format with timestamps
+- Downloadable transcript in .txt format

 ## Requirements
 - Streamlit
 - YouTube-Transcript-API
+- Pandas
+- PyTube

 ## Getting Started
 1. Clone the repository